exdede/bedrockobfuscator/README.md

 - Leaves real holes down to the void alone, so it won't cover a gap you could fall through
 - Won't replace a block you're standing inside, so you never look stuck in the floor
 - Turn it on and off with a hotkey
-- Works in Vanilla and Sodium, so it works on Lunar Client too

 ## How it works